morteza-shoushtari/Morteza-Website/content/home/experience.md

   date_end = "2016-01-01"
   description = """ Responsibilities include:

-  * Administered SaaS and PaaS layers of the company's cloud platforms (Citrix, IIRAS).
+  * Performed installations and configurations of HP servers, virtual machines (VMs), and Cisco switches.
   * Performed installations and configurations of Windows servers, virtual machines (VMs), and switches.
   * Managed and configured Microsoft application servers CRM, SharePoint, and Lync.
   """